dart-lang/site-www/src/content/guides/workspaces.md

 :::note
-Using a single shared dependency resolution for all your packages increases the risks of dependency conflicts.
-Because Dart does not allow multiple versions of the same package.
+Using a single shared dependency resolution for all your packages increases the risks of dependency conflicts, because Dart does not allow multiple versions of the same package.

-If the packages are going to be used together (as is commonly the case), this is often a feature, as it forces you to resolve incompatibilities between your packages when they arise, rather then when you start using the packages.
+If the packages are going to be used together (as is commonly the case), this risk is a useful feature.
+It forces you to resolve incompatibilities between your packages when they arise, rather then when you start using the packages.
 :::

 To create a workspace: